Electronics - Software and Digital

 Previous Page; Tools measurement and tolerances

-It is partly a personal thing how you model a design and that may depend on the tools available.
-For software I have different advice, than for electronics design.
-Software and digital electronics has an art but it is mostly logical in that you read the datasheet or solve the problem and you get what you expected or you get rubbish if you did not listen to the requirement.
-This project on electronics does not be spending much time on this subject.Unlike my advice on simulators for electronics design I make in the previous pages use PCLint at the outset it will criticise you relentlessly unless you behave and write good clear C. There are easier tools to use which have a subset of PClint testing.
+It is partly a personal thing how you model a design, and that may depend on the tools available.
+For software, I have different advice, than for electronics design.
+Software and digital electronics is less art, but it is mostly logical in that you read the datasheet or solve the problem, and you get what you expected, or you get rubbish if you did not listen to the requirement.
+Use C rather than assembler and use PC-Lint from the outset, it will criticise you relentlessly unless you behave and write good, clear C. There are easier tools to use which have a subset of PC-lint testing.

 Write software in a way that is readable

-Put all you constants and switches in the headers.
-If you want to change anything use those switches.
+Put all your constants and switches in the headers.
+If you want to change anything, use those switches.
 If you need to add features also add more switches to include those features if they are optional.

 Use a good Compiler I found Cosmic C, for Motorola microprocessors, to be excellent.
-This complier has always been code efficient and very robust but had only been available for Freescale's microprocessor until recently.
+This complier has always been code efficient and very robust, but had only been available for Freescale's microprocessors originally.

-Use PCLint to check the readability and function of your code.
+Use PC-Lint to check the readability and function of your code.
 Don't be put off because it is the oldest software tool you will ever come across on the web, and quite cheap.
-I think it is the by far the best, subset includes MIRSA used by the motor industry.
-SPLint is the free version but it is worth buying PCLint.
+I think it is the by far the best, subset includes MISRA used by the motor industry.
+SP-Lint is the free version, which I found difficult to use, but it is worth buying PC-Lint, there is a GUI you can use with it or another checking tool.

-They will tell you to lint everything before you try running the code it will pick-up, or make it plain to you what is unclear and could be wrong.
+They will tell you to lint everything before you try running the code it will pick up, or make it plain to you what is unclear and could be wrong.
 You will find that after sorting out what arises your program will probably run, importantly it will do what you would expect of it.
-Of cause if you are unsure what you wanted you will still be unsure what you get.
+Of course, if you are unsure what you wanted, you will still be unsure what you get, but you will get there, feel good about it and understand what you have got eventually.

-If there is a disparity between the compiler, PCLint and the outcome you are certain of that, then suspect the compiler and report it.
+If there is a disparity between the compiler, PC-Lint and the outcome you are certain of that, then suspect the compiler and report the problem to its maker.

 In writing C write your code to be reusable with switches defined locally and globally.